luffy2106/useful_scripts/README.md

 - q(uit): Quit the debugger and exit.

 Remember to remove or comment out the line import pdb; pdb.set_trace() when you're done debugging.

+#### Note when working with huggingface dataset

+Sometimes when you work with Hugging Face dataset and use map function.
+The will be some exception parse.
+Don't try to return None value in the exception catch.
+Take a look at the features of the hugging face dataset and put empty value for the exceptional case.
+Then you can filter by the condition later.
+If you return None on the exceptional case, you will have the KeyError problem.